-In game development character rigs are used to create character animation.
+In the world of game development, character rigs are used to create character animation.
 This is the default solution for humanoid type characters.
-The character that i want to use (in mobile game development) has odd proportions and using a character rig didn’t seem to be the right.
+The character that I want to use (in mobile game development) has odd proportions and using a character rig didn’t seem to be the right.

 Baking Point Level Animation (PLA)

 The animation needed to become a “vertex animation” also referred to as “Point Level Animation”, a 3D sequence animated on the vertex or point level.

 Baking (tracking) the animation frame by frame is a pretty straight forward action if you are using a polygonal object.
 I’m using Cinema4D and in Cinema4D it is not possible to bake deformers like Sub Division (C4D R18 also supports OpenSubDiv, Pixar has a lot of in-depth info on OpenSubDiv).

 This is where the Xpresso node-based editor comes into the picture.

 Basically, I used the correction deformer to get the index of the vertex information and then passed this on to a polygonal object with the same amount of points.
 This is a polygonal object, so from here the point level animation could be tracked and baked.